PART 13Scheduling and Appearances (continued)

 (d) [Repealed, SOR/2006-203, s.
 36]

-(5.2) After the time allotted for serving and filing the facta on appeal has expired, a judge may authorize any attorney general who has filed a notice of intervention in accordance with subrule 33(4) to present oral argument at the hearing of the appeal and may determine the time to be allotted for the argument.
+(5.2) A judge may authorize any attorney general who has filed a notice of intervention in accordance with subrule 33(4) to present oral argument at the hearing of the appeal and may determine the time to be allotted for the argument.